(Re-post & Updated from January 2019)

 - You often doubt your decisions.

 - Your moods are controlled by the thoughts and feelings of those that you surround yourself with.

 Want to learn more on the topic?
 I love Positive Psychology’s view on codependent parenting.

-I decided when I identified my emotional changes that will not allow myself to become a codependent parent!
+When I identified my emotional changes, I was able to redirect my focus and actions to avoid becoming a codependent parent!
 I am constantly learning new ways to regain my independence and to become the best mother that I can be.
 My main purpose is to shower my sons with love and affection, preserve the innocence in their life, protect them at all cost, teach them morals, instill kindness, introduce them to worship, and to be their fearless leader.
 With prayer and guidance the codependency is diminishing and my confidence is creeping back on top!